German-Guzman/BloomFilter.java/README.md

-# BloomFilter.java
+# Top-K Docs
-Program for undergraduate research project that implements the use of Bloom Filters to compare similarities of Encrypted Files
+Program that outputs the top k docs that are similar to a base file in both hashed and unhashed form.
+And finally outputs the Intersection of these two formats(hashed and unhashed)